ccisman/DAMER/README.md

 Finally, you can install google-perftools

-get the newest google-perftools-*.tar.gz from https://github.com/gperftools/gperftools/releases
+get the newest google-perftools-*.tar.gz from https://github.com/gperftools/gperftools/releases , then do:

 $ tar zxvf gperftools-*.tar.gz
 && cd gperftools-*